learreDHDK/ccode/README.md

 				<td>Validated ("Active")</td>
 				<td>Version numbers are updated when processing changes cause changes to storms from previous years (for example, by adjustments to the merge routines)
 Inferred: Validated</td>
-				<td>This data is updated periodically and has no reasons for this.
-Could not access the previous versions because they are superseded by new versions so they say the old versions are accessible at the ORNL.
-Inferred: Validated</td>
+				<td>This data version is updated monthly and has no stated reasons for this.
+Could not access the previous versions because they are superseded by new versions and are only accessible at the ORNL.
+Inferred: Validated because internaly the dataset is updated monthly</td>
 				<td>Inferred validated bescause the data is updated yearly from a view of the dataset but not stated.</td>
-				<td>Not stated and not inferable since data contains no information on years but just stated in the website that the data is on the latest year available</td>
+				<td>Not stated and not inferable since data contains no information on years but just stated on the website that the data is on the latest year available</td>
 				<td>Validated (updated every year since 1979)</td>
-				<td>Inferred Validated since the data has a version and may change in the future</td>
+				<td>No,but inferred final since the time range of the dataset ends in 2015.</td>
 				<td>Not stated and not inferable, since data contains no information on the years concerned and it is just stated on the website that it is referred to the latest year available.</td>
 				<td>A new dataset is published every year.
 Inferred: Final</td>
 				<td>Final (data from 2015 and 2016)</td>